Rasonaapo/foundation/README.md

-# Jiraj Lina Por Foundation Website
+# JiraJinapor Foundation LBG Website

 A modular, CMS-ready website for the Jiraj Lina Por Foundation, built with Django and Bootstrap.
 Empowering communities through education, health initiatives, and preservation of cultural heritage.